 “Yes,” I say reluctantly.
 I open my eyes and look at her.
 A parlor trick, you got me, what is the point of all this?

 “I have quadriplegic patients who couldn’t do that.
-They can’t just reach up and scratch their eyebrow like you did,” She pauses and looks at me as if expecting a reply.
+They can’t just reach up and scratch their eyebrow like you did.”
+She pauses and looks at me as if expecting a reply.

 I think about what she just said.
 I try to imagine what it would feel like if I could not scratch the itch.
 She is trying to make me feel grateful.
 She is trying to brainwash me.
 Perhaps that’s not a bad thing.

-“Don’t they have people that take care of that for them… do things like that, I mean,” I say.
+“Don’t they have people that take care of that for them… Do things like that, I mean,” I say.

-“Sure they do,” She says smiling.
+“Sure they do,” she says smiling.
 “And then you imagine the itching where it is not so easy to get to… perhaps your bum.
-So you decide to let that one pass,” She swivels in her chair deep in thought.
-“Do you know what joy is?” she asks looking up at me.
+So you decide to let that one pass.”
+She swivels in her chair deep in thought.
+“Do you know what joy is?” she asks, looking up at me.

 “Of course I do,” I say indignantly.
-I feel restless and I suddenly stand.
+I feel restless, and I suddenly stand.
 Her eyes follow me with an unperturbed expression on her face.
 I like having the high ground as a defense to the serious head shrinking that is going on.

-“Ok, what does joy mean to you?” she says.
+“Okay, what does joy mean to you?” she says.

-I turn to look into her eyes, they really are beautiful.
-She is probably about 10 years younger than she tries to appear.
+I turn to look into her eyes.
+They really are beautiful.
+She is probably about ten years younger than she tries to appear.
 She could possibly be my age.

 I still hate her.

 “It means, well, to be happy,” I stammer.
 I suddenly turn and examine the items on her wall to hide my embarrassment.
-I can hold my own in a debate among PhDs but one cute therapist has reduced me to a mumbling fool?
+I can hold my own in a debate among PhDs, but one cute therapist has reduced me to a mumbling fool?

 “Well, that would just be, happy, right?
 I am talking about joy.
 The happiest.
 When was the last time you felt joy?”

 I think hard.
 Then I think harder.
-I am glad that she can’t see my eyes suddenly fill.
-Never I think.
+I’m glad she can’t see my eyes suddenly fill.
+Never.
 I blink back the tears before any slide down my face.

-“I don’t have time for joy,” I say turning around to face her.
-“I’m dying,”
+“I don’t have time for joy,” I say, turning around to face her.
+“I’m dying.”

-She sighs as if trying to gather patience.
-“Joy is something that you can feel now, it is something you can feel when you have acceptance of your present situation… and are grateful,” She says.
+She sighs as if trying to gather some patience.
+“Joy is something you can feel now.
+It is something you can feel when you have acceptance of your present situation… and are grateful.”

 I think about what she says as I take my seat again.
-She does the adjusting the mu-mu thing again.
-I am now sure she wears the ugly thing so her patients won’t hit on her.
+She does the adjusting the muumuu thing again.
+I’m now sure she wears the ugly thing, so her patients won’t hit on her.

 I stare back at her.
-I am angry at her.
+I’m angry with her.
 I had only planned to put in an hour to make my mother happy.
-Seeing a therapist to control my anger is the only thing I could think of to demonstrate I would not have another ‘incident’.
+Seeing a therapist to control my anger is the only thing I could think of to demonstrate I would not have another incident.
 My mother still limps from the fall.
 But, now this annoying lady is making me think.

 * * *

 I must have dozed off.
-Before I open my eyes I try to mediate.
-Julia tells me that we only have this moment to do anything.
+Before I open my eyes, I try to mediate.
+Julia tells me we only have this moment to do anything.
 Meditation helps me get in the moment.
-I take a deep breath and as I slowly let it out, I consider the number one.
+I take a deep breath, and as I slowly let it out, I consider the number one.
 I repeat the process and think about the number two.

 I hear a soft knock on my bedroom door.